AMERICAN FEDERATION OF STATE, COUNTY AND MUNICIPAL EMPLOYEES (AFSCME) Revised 1/26

 17. MILITARY LEAVE

 17.1.
-An employee who is a member of a military reserve force of the United States or of the State of Washington shall be entitled to, and shall be granted military leave of absence from City employment, in accordance with all state and federal laws pertaining to military leave and as outlined in the City Policy 13, Military Leave.
+An employee who is a member of a military reserve force of the United States or of the State of Washington shall be entitled to and shall be granted military leave of absence from City employment, in accordance with all State and Federal Laws pertaining to military leave and as outlined in the City Policy 13, Military Leave.

 18. EDUCATIONAL OPPORTUNITIES

 18.2.
-The City may allow time off with pay and shall pay the expenses for an employee attending classes, lectures, conference or conventions when such attendance is by assignment of, and with prior approval of, the City Manager.
+The Employer may allow time off with pay and shall pay the expenses for an employee attending classes, lectures, conference or conventions when such attendance is by assignment of, and with prior approval of, the City Manager.

 18.3.
-Employees shall apply in writing through their department director for benefits contained in this Article.
+Employees shall apply in writing through their Department Director for benefits contained in this Article.

 19.1.
 Throughout the term of this agreement, the following provisions shall apply: